Offshore Energy Funds Conservation, Strengthens U.S. Economy

-Last month, the Department of the Interior’s Office of Natural Resources Revenue released a report highlighting the energy industry’s reinvestment in America via royalties and revenues from federal natural gas and oil production, which totaled $11.69 billion in 2019.
+Last month, the Department of the Interior’s Office of Natural Resources Revenue released a report highlighting the energy industry’s reinvestment in America via royalties and revenues from federal natural gas and oil production on federal and tribal lands, which totaled $11.69 billion in 2019.
 States received $2.44 billion in disbursements, with New Mexico collecting $1.17 billion, and Wyoming and Louisiana receiving $641 and $101 million, respectively.

 Every U.S. state and territory benefits from these revenues, which provide critical funding for public schools, roads and America’s largest federal conservation program: the Land and Water Conservation Fund (LWCF).
 LWCF grants have provided more than $4 billion for over 40,000 projects since 1965, supporting resource management, habitat restoration and outdoor recreation.
 In spite of these benefits, the House recently voted in favor of legislation to limit offshore energy development, jeopardizing future funding for conservation programs across the country.

 With energy consumption expected to increase over the next few decades, production on federal lands and offshore areas is critical to maintaining a modern and sustainable energy mix, and it’s essential to financing the programs that enrich our communities and protect the environment.
 And given the growing demand for American energy around the world, it would be foolish not to capitalize on our homegrown resources for geopolitical purposes.